Automating Composites: How FibreLINE Differs From Any Other Method

 Reduced Factory Footprint and Step Change in Production Rate

-FibreLINE is a complete automation system for high rate composite preforming, delivering a step change for the industry by being able to layup amounts of material in 35 seconds that it would take traditional techniques 2 hours to do.
+FibreLINE is a complete automation system for ultra high rate composite preforming, delivering a step change for the industry by being able to layup amounts of material in 35 seconds that it would take traditional techniques 2 hours to do.
 The system occupies significantly less factory space and consumes less energy than comparable state of the art methods.
-This reduction in factory footprint and its end-to-end functionality, offers composite manufacturers a solution where the entire preform process is situated on one factory floor, with less outsourcing and a significant reduction in logistical complexity.
+This reduction in factory footprint and its end-to-end functionality, offers composite manufacturers a integrated equipment solution where the entire preform process is simplified and more efficient.